MooseCapital/ViteReact-lazy-suspense-testing/README.md

 ### verdict
 I'm very impressed that a few lines did all of this.
-Our speed has improved so much, yet we haven't even learned server side rendering like nextjs yet, or a backend language.
+Our speed has improved so much, yet we haven't even learned server side rendering like nextjs, or a backend language.

 ![img](https://i.imgur.com/3s0Nwk8.png)